Barry Katz

-Barry Katz is a television producer, film producer and talent manager.
-He was the owner and founder of the Boston Comedy Club in New York City and helped launch the careers of many successful comedians, including Bill Burr, Dane Cook, Louis C.K., Bert Kreischer, Wanda Sykes, Dave Chappelle, Whitney Cummings, as well as Saturday Night Live alumni Jay Mohr, Jim Breuer, Darrell Hammond and Tracy Morgan.
+Barry Katz is an American television producer, film producer and talent manager.
+He was the owner and founder of the Boston Comedy Club in New York City and helped launch the careers of many successful comedians, including Bill Burr, Dane Cook, Louis C.K., Kevin Brennan, Bert Kreischer, Wanda Sykes, Dave Chappelle, Whitney Cummings, as well as Saturday Night Live alumni Jay Mohr, Jim Breuer, Darrell Hammond and Tracy Morgan.

 Katz was an executive producer of the Emmy-nominated talent competition series Last Comic Standing.
 He also produced Mohr's Grammy-nominated comedy album, Happy.
 And A Lot.

 Career

 Barry Katz started performing stand-up comedy in Boston in the 1980s, but left the stage to work as a booking agent for other comedians, eventually managing several performance venues throughout New England.
 Katz preferred the level of control that his new businesses provided, in contrast to the unpredictable paycheck of a stand-up performer.
 Following his wife's death at the age of 23, Katz decided to relocate to New York City.